united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 - Because ProductA and ProductB have not been "seen" by the digital shadow, they get a new UID and asset = "storage" assigned (placeholder asset for unknown/unspecified origin).
 - After ProductC is now produced it gets a new UID and as an asset, Assy1, because it is the child at Assembly Station 1
-- The AID of ProductA ("A") is a physical label.
+- The AID of the child can always be freely chosen out of the parent AID's.
+The AID of ProductA ("A") is a physical label.
 Because ProductB doesn't have a physical Label, it gets a generated AID.
-For ProductC we can now choose either the AID from ProductA or from ProductB.
+For ProductC (child) we can now choose either the AID from ProductA or from ProductB.
 Because "A" is a physical label, it   makes sense to use the AID of ProductA.

 Now the ProductC is transported to Assembly Station 2.
 Because it is a short transport, doesn't add value etc. we do not need to produce a new UID after the transport of ProductA.